mitra42/dweb-universal/awesomelist.md

 Contact: Jim O'Donnell

 ### Onno Purbo - Indonesia
-Is also working on a RPi based educational server - onno@indo.net.id -- from Mike Jensen 2018-11 (not responsive to emails)
+Is also working on a RPi based educational server - from Mike Jensen 2018-11 (not responsive to emails)

+### Othernet
+Satellite broadcast system, looks super complicated to setup. https://othernet.is/

 ### Pfsense
+(network security/captive portal
-The best option I can think of is Pfsense [https://www.pfsense.org/].
+'The best option I can think of is Pfsense [https://www.pfsense.org/].
 Runs on little appliances and has built in support for captive portals which can authenticate locally via tiny database or remotely via Radius server.
 Also has loads of other useful tools like bandwidth shaping, firewall, and many other features.
 The UI takes some getting used to in terms of complexity but once it is set up it is pretty bullet-proof.
 It is the sort of thing that could be configured in advance.
-I would run it on something like an Intel NUC.
-- from Steve Song 2016-03-
+I would run it on something like an Intel NUC.'
+Steve Song 2016-03-

 ### Pathagar
 Offline book reader